Skip to Content Top

 • Old Trees and Dead Wood: In forests and natural areas, termites play a crucial role in breaking down dead and decaying wood.
 You may find them in such environments, contributing to ecological processes.

 To identify a termite infestation, look for signs such as mud tubes, damaged wood, swarming termites, and discarded wings.
-If you suspect you have a termite problem, it's essential to contact a professional pest control expert for a thorough inspection and appropriate treatment, as termites can cause significant damage to structures.
+If you suspect you have a termite problem, it's essential to contact a professional termite control expert for a termite inspection and appropriate treatment, as termites can cause significant damage to structures.

 Continue Reading Read Less